Overview

 Step 2: Know Your Vehicle's Mileage (Fuel Efficiency)

-Check your owner's manual for the manufacturer's claimed figure, but treat it as an upper bound rather than a reliable estimate — real-world mileage typically runs 10-20% lower than test-cycle figures.
-The better approach is to calculate your own mileage from a recent fill-up: distance travelled divided by fuel consumed.
+Check your owner's manual for the manufacturer's claimed figure, but treat it as an upper bound rather than a reliable estimate.
+Real-world mileage typically runs 10-20% lower than test-cycle figures.
+The better approach is calculating your own mileage from a recent fill-up: distance travelled divided by fuel consumed.

 Typical mileage by vehicle type (real-world, mixed driving):